length

 Welcome to the Mornington Peninsula!
 Arrive by 8.30am at Frankston train station (approx. 1 hour by train from Melbourne CBD) where you will meet your fellow travellers, RAW Travel guide and bus driver.

-Walking into the coastal village of Merricks we will take lunch a the Iconic general store, with a delicious menu that reflects the seasons and local produce available.
+Walking into the coastal village of Merricks we will take lunch a the iconic General Store, with a delicious menu that reflects the seasons and local produce available.
 There is also some excellent local wines to be sampled at the informal cellar door experience here, showcasing some local favourites.

-Afterwards we transfer to Point Leo Estate with its stunning architecture and sculpture park by the sea.
+Afterwards, we transfer to Point Leo Estate with its stunning architecture and sculpture park by the sea.
 This prestigious winery will open its Cellar Door to offer a bespoke wine experience that is both informative and entertaining with the highly awarded winemaking team, where you will sample fragrant white grape varieties in the sunshine, sipping on a red for the cooler days – or perhaps a bit of each!
-Afterwards we wander the beautiful Sculpture park which includes includes works by major international as well as major Australian artists, all with a stunning backdrop of views across the waters to Phillip Island.
+Afterwards we wander the beautiful Sculpture park which includes works by major international as well as major Australian artists, all with a stunning backdrop of views across the waters to Phillip Island.

-Meals: Lunch
+Meals: L

-After breakfast we transfer to stunning Arthurs Seat, the highest point on the Mornington Peninsula and a prominent feature on the Port Phillip Bay landscape due to its summit of 314-metres.
+After breakfast we transfer to stunning Arthurs Seat, the highest point on the Mornington Peninsula and a prominent feature on the Port Phillip Bay landscape due to its summit of 314m.
 Atop Arthurs Seat the views across the bay to Port Phillip Heads, the Melbourne city skyline, Mount Macedon and the You Yangs Ranges are spectacular.

+We commence our walk through Seawinds Gardens winding down to Kings Falls.
 Seawinds Gardens features William Rickets sculptures dotted throughout the park, Rickets was an Australian artist who embraced Aboriginal spirituality and respect for the natural world as his general message throughout his works.
 We have time to relax at Kings Falls, a naturally formed stone terraced escarpment.

 Today’s walk is a true highlight of the Mornington Peninsula.
 From thick forest and bushland to spectacular coastal trails, coupled with diverse and abundant wildlife, this morning’s walk is part of the iconic Two Bays Walk.
 After breakfast you will be transferred to Green’s Bush at the start of the delightful Baldry’s Crossing circuit walk.
 Starting off along Main Creek, keep an eye out for kangaroos and wallabies as many inhabit this area.
 There is variety of habitats we pass through from dense grasstree and eucalypt forest to open heathlands.
 We will stop for refreshments and a toilet stop at the Lightwood Creek camp spot.

 In the afternoon we will have a meander along what is known as the ‘Millionaires Walk’.
 This clifftop stroll will make you feel like a trespasser as you literally walk through the backyards of some of the most prime real estate you could find.
 As we wander along, take in the views of beautiful homes and private jetties, seeing firsthand ‘how the other half live’ on this exclusive part of the Peninsula.
-Dinner is included tonight at a local contemporary restaurant.

-After breakfast, we head to the Cape Schank coast for some more cliff-top trails.
+After breakfast, we head to the Cape Schanck coast for some more cliff-top trails.
 We will be transferred a short distance to start our walk to Bushrangers Bay, a popular spot with local walkers.
 Stunning vistas and views of rugged Bass Strait coast accompany our walk, offering up lots of photo opportunities.
 The track is gently undulating, mostly sand and dirt underfoot.
 As we near the end, glimpses of the red-topped lighthouse that sits on the clifftop overlooking Bass Strait will appear through the trees.
 Cape Schanck Lighthouse is constructed from limestone blocks and has been in operation since 1859.
 Today it continues to provide ships with safe passage between Mornington Peninsula and Melbourne, though Bass Strait.
 We will descend down the boardwalk stairs to the edge of the Cape, the Southernmost tip of the Mornington Peninsula, stunning in any weather.

 Today we get to experience both sides of the Peninsula, as we venture out on the narrow and spectacular neck of Point Nepean at the southernmost tip.

 Driving on to Portsea we will arrive at the entrance of the Point Nepean National Park, an area of outstanding natural beauty and historical interest.
-Walking along both coastal and bushland tracks we will pass a number of historic sites including the Quarantine Station, (Australia’s largest and most long-running) and many former military defences, which in WWII played an important role in protecting Victoria’s coast.
+Walking along both coastal and bushland tracks we will pass a number of historic sites including the Quarantine Station (Australia’s largest and most long-running) and many former military defences, which in WWII played an important role in protecting Victoria’s coast.
 Also on the walk to the Point, you’ll pass the memorial to drowned Prime Minister Harold Holt at rugged Cheviot beach. reaching the Point itself there are incredible views either side of you of Bass strait and the Narrow entrance to Port Phillip bay known as the heads, one of the most treacherous straits of water on the planet for ships to navigate in rough weather.

 We finish at Sorrento back beach where we will be transferred to the contrasting bayside front beach for our farewell lunch at The Baths, an iconic Sorrento restaurant perched on the beach with the sand at your feet.
 We can reminisce about our walking adventure together while enjoying our farewell lunch overlooking Port Philip Bay.